State / Territory Benefits - ConnecticutState Taxes

 Armed Forces Members Marine Waters Fishing License: Any active, full-time member of the armed forces may be issued a fishing license for the resident fee of $10.00.
 Credentials indicating active full-time membership or separation subsequent to the issuance of the license and prior to its expiration date must be carried while fishing or hunting.

-Free Marine Waters Fishing License for Disabled Persons: Any resident with the loss of a limb or the loss of the use of a limb and a doctor's certificate may be issued a free license.
+Free Marine Waters Fishing License for Disabled Persons: Any resident with the loss of a limb or the loss of the use of a limb and a doctor's certificate may be issued a free fishing and/or hunting license.
 Qualified nonresidents who are residents of states which allow CT residents the same privileges are also eligible.